DU-Bii/module-6-Integrative-Bioinformatics/module-6-Integrative-Bioinformatics.md

 *Teachers: Anaïs Baudot and Costas Bouyioukos*

-- Introduction to network sciences in biology (~ 30 minutes)
+- Introduction to network sciences in biology (~30 minutes)
 - Practical, part A (~ 90 minutes)
     - improve the first part of Anais’s TP
 - Practical, part B
-    - improve Costas TP
+    - Costas TP
     - Dataset: bacterial regulons
-    - Topics: topological analysis of networks
+    - Topics: topological analysis and visualisation of networks

 ### Course 5: WGCNA, network inference

 *Teachers: Costas Bouyioukos and Anaïs Baudot*

-- Intro inferring networks from *omics data.
+- Intro inferring networks from \*omics data.
 - Intro to clustering for GRNs.
 - Intro to eigen decomposition (eigenvalues, eigenvectors)
 - Thresholding correlation matrices.
-- Visualization of the network and interactions.
-- Refinement of network topology by using a smart thresholding technique with concept of eigengene.
+- Refinement of network topology by using smart thresholding techniques, the concept of eigengene.
+- Visualisation of the inferred networks.

+ A document to familiarise with the terminology of correlation networks and WGCNA can be found [here](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/Simulated-00-Background.pdf)

-- Closing by mentioning Inferelator and cMonkey combined network inference by RNA-seq and Chip-Seq.
+Conclusions and mentions of Inferelator and cMonkey, two network inference tools which combine RNA-seq and Chip-Seq data.

 ### Course 6: Network Analysis with Cytoscape, session II